 Given that the biology-BEUTI model was the best supported model over the null model (a model without covariates), we were interested in evaluating the ability of this covariate model to forecast the community state.
-Comparisons between the community state (out-of-sample estimates) and the community state forecasts indicate that we had skill in forecasting community state one year in advance (Fig. 6, S7 Fig., S8 Fig.).
-Forecasts of the community trend values for ten additional years (2008–2017, Fig. 7) also indicate that we had some skill for many of the years tested.
-There are wide confidence intervals around the forecasts; however, given our methodology we can expect that the credible intervals around the trend forecast will be larger than the historical credible intervals (Fig. 6).
-Forecasts have more uncertainty than historical values because the variance of a random walk increases linearly with time (Holmes 2004; Ward et al. 2014).
+Comparisons between the community state and the community state forecasts (out-of-sample estimates) indicate that we had skill in forecasting community state one year in advance (Fig 9).
+Forecasts of the community trend values for ten additional years (2008–2017, Fig 10) also indicate that we had some skill for many of the years tested.
+There are wide confidence intervals around the forecasts; however, given our methodology we can expect that the credible intervals around the trend forecast will be larger than the historical credible intervals (Fig 9).
+Forecasts have more uncertainty than historical values because the variance of a random walk increases linearly with time [66,67].
 Furthermore, our credible intervals are increased because we are additionally (1) propagating full parameter uncertainty across the MCMC draws projecting it, and (2) using a Student-t distribution, which has heavy tails and therefore makes the uncertainty intervals wider than if we used normal distribution.

-Figure 6.
+Fig 9.
 Community variability and forecast of the community state in the southern California Current.
 The shared biology trend (blue line, with 95% credible intervals) derived from biology-BEUTI model fit to subset of data (1981–2018) is shown along with the trend forecast for 2018 (circle, with 95% credible intervals).
-See S7 Fig. for model loadings.
+See S8 Fig for model loadings.

-Figure 7.
+Fig 10.
 Forecasts and model estimates of the ‘true’ community state in the southern and central California Current in years 2008—2018 (circle, with 95% credible intervals).

-Overall, the model forecast skill of individual species parameters was moderate to high for half of the species included in the biology-BEUTI model (S3 Table, S8 Fig.).
+Overall, the model forecast skill of individual species parameters was moderate to high for half of the species included in the biology-BEUTI model (S3 Table, S9-S10 Fig).
 It is important to emphasize that the source of variability in predictions for each of the original time series is a mixture of the magnitude and uncertainty around the trends and loadings (xt, Z), and the magnitude and uncertainty in the estimated covariates (b).
-On the one hand, the time series associated with the highest predictive skill (i.e., lowest prediction errors) included seabird reproductive success (common murre, Cassin’s auklet) and the abundance of juvenile Pacific sanddab Citharichthys sordidus, juvenile halfbanded rockfish Sebastes semicinctus, market squid, and several ichthyoplankton species (S3 Table, S8 Fig.).
+On the one hand, the time series associated with the highest predictive skill (i.e., lowest prediction errors) included seabird reproductive success (common murre, Cassin’s auklet) and the abundance of juvenile Pacific sanddab Citharichthys sordidus, juvenile halfbanded rockfish Sebastes semicinctus, market squid, and several ichthyoplankton species (S3 Table, S9-S10 Fig).
 On the other hand, forecast skill was lowest (i.e., highest prediction errors) for the abundance of some juvenile rockfishes (chilipepper Sebastes goodei and widow rockfish Sebastes entomelas) and larval fishes (northern anchovy, mesopelagics), which is likely attributed to a lag or mismatch in the timing of the climate-biology relationships.
 These patterns in forecast skill are similar to those based on the biology-CUTI, -SST, and -ILD models (S3 Table).
-Lastly, the uncertainty around model predictions of species parameters appears to be driven more by the precision of the model coefficients than by the loadings on the community trend (e.g., S9 Fig.).
+Lastly, the uncertainty around model predictions of species parameters appears to be driven more by the precision of the model coefficients than by the loadings on the community trend (e.g., S11 Fig).

 Discussion